 - 1. See Policy on Elective Courses. - 2.
 May be taken in either of Year Three or Year Four. - May be taken in any year except Year Two, Fall Term.
 Students planning to take advanced course work in Economics may wish to substitute ECON 281, which is accepted as a substitute for BUEC 311 in the Accounting major. - 4.
 May be taken either in Year Two, (Winter Term) or Year Three. - Students may choose to do ACCTG 416, FIN 430, OM 468 or SMO 441 in place of ACCTG 426. - a.
 Students planning to work toward a professional accounting designation should, in addition to the requirements of the major, consider taking courses for the applicable accounting organization.
-See Special Students d. b.
+See Special Students Studying to Satisfy Requirements of Professional Accounting Organizations for information concerning the Chartered Professional Accountants. - b.
 While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after-degree students or students with special scheduling problems may take an accounting course and its prerequisite concurrently with permission of the Department Chair.